xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

   to determine whether a new object as every attributes, and write `m : M`.

+  We can also update `M` by adding new objects into it, and in turn update `M`'s attributes.

+  We think about concept lattice as a system where elements are reactive tp each other, just as in reactive programming.

 Here are two principles.
 But they do not apply to induction and hypothesis just as they stand.